Diocese of Fall River: 1808 to 1900

-1900 to 1970
+1900 to 1950

 Pope Pius X erected the Diocese of Fall River on March 12, 1904.
 He took all of the Massachusetts counties from Diocese of Providence for the new diocese, making it a suffragan of the Archdiocese of Boston.
-He appointed Father William Stang as the first bishop of Fall River.
+He appointed William Stang of Providence as the first bishop of Fall River.
+At the time of his appointment, the new diocese had 44 parishes serving 130,000 Catholics.

 On May 8, 1904, St. Mary's Cathedral was packed with worshipers for Stang's first mass, with police detachments controlling the crowd, estimated at 25,000 people, on the street outside the building.
-He established eleven parishes and founded Saint Anne's Hospital in Fall River.
-One of the new parishes was St. Boniface, a German parish in New Bedford, Massachusetts.
+During his tenure, Stang established eleven parishes and founded Saint Anne's Hospital in Fall River.
+One of the new parishes was St. Boniface, a German parish in New Bedford.

-After Stang's death on February 2, 1907, Pius X appointed Father Daniel Feehan as the second Bishop of Fall River on July 2, 1907.
-He was ordained a bishop on September 19, 1907.
-During his 27-year tenure, Feehan became known as the "Benevolent Bishop" and established thirty-six parishes.
-To assist Feehan, Pope Pius IX named the Reverend James Cassidy as coadjutor bishop of the diocese in January 1934.
-Feehand died in office on July 19, 1934.
-Bishop Feehan High School was named in his honor.
-Cassidy automatically succeeded him as bishop of Fall River.
+After Stang's death in 1907, Pius X appointed Daniel Feehan from the Diocese of Springfield as the second bishop of Fall River that same year.
+During his 27-year tenure, Feehan became known as the "Benevolent Bishop", establishing 36 parishes.
+To assist Feehan, Pope Pius IX named Auxiliary Bishop James Cassidy as coadjutor bishop of the diocese in 1934.
+Feehan died in office later that year and Cassidy automatically succeeded him as bishop.
+Bishop Feehan High School in Attleboro was named in his honor.